Advertising with Amazon can help you grow awareness of your brand and reach shoppers searching for products like yours.

 Keyword targeting allows you to choose keywords to show your products in customer searches and detail pages.
 Use this strategy when you know the search terms that shoppers use to search products similar to yours.

-For example, if your ad product is a phone case, you may choose the keyword “phone case.”
+For example, if your product is a phone case, you may choose the keyword “phone case.”
 When a shopper searches for a product with the search term “phone case,” your ad is eligible to show in search results and detail pages.

 Product targeting allows you to choose specific products, categories, brands, or other product features that are similar to the product in your ad.
 Use this strategy to help shoppers find your product when browsing detail pages and categories, or when searching products on Amazon.
+You can target categories and products individually or target a combination of categories and brands in the same campaign.

 For example, if the product in your ad is a "Brand A" shoe for women, you can choose to target the category “women’s running shoes” for all search results and detail pages relevant to this category.
 You can also choose to target the brand “Brand B” because it’s a brand similar to "Brand A", or you can target price points, star reviews, or variations of similar products.